Its functions were not well understood until recent decades when its central role in the body’s immune system was recognized.

-The thymus gland processes many of the white blood cells that are made in the bone marrow and turns these cells into T lymphocytes.
+The thymus gland processes many of the white blood cells that are made in the bone marrow and turn these cells into T lymphocytes.

 These cells play a crucial role in the body’s defense against infection.

-They stimulate the production of antibodies by other lymphocytes and also stimulate the growth and activity of phagocytes, which are a form of scavenger cell that ingest invading viruses and bacteria.
+They stimulate the production of antibodies by other lymphocytes and also stimulate the growth and activity of phagocytes, which are a form of scavenger cells that ingest invading viruses and bacteria.

-The thymus gland is at its largest in the infant and regresses in size over the years.
+The thymus gland is at its most significant in the infant and regresses in size over the years.

 This reduction in size leads to reduced function in the gland.